tarik-hodzic/multilearn/README.md

 This project was built to:

 - Present the MultiLearn tutor-finding application
-- Practice responsive web design and modern UI principles
+- Apply responsive and modern front-end design principles
 - Improve front-end development skills using HTML, CSS, JavaScript, and Bootstrap
 - Implement animations and interactive elements